 There have been many studies conducted on the democratic transition of post-communist countries in Europe since 1990.
-Most observers tend to focus on democratization and market reforms which are seen as pivotal to a functioning liberal democracy.
+Most observers tend to focus on democratization and market reforms, which are seen as pivotal to a functioning liberal democracy.
 Since 1990 the European Union (EU) and the United States have invested heavily in these reform efforts by financing numerous “democracy-building projects,” as well as training judges and other public officials in post-communist countries.
-Benchmarks were created for the purpose of assessing a given countrys readiness to join Western political institutions such as NATO and the EU.
+Benchmarks were created for the purpose of assessing a given country’s readiness to join Western political institutions such as NATO and the EU.
 These benchmarks would typically include the following: the rule of law, respect for human rights, minority rights, independent media, property rights and independent judiciary.
 Although this is not an exhaustive list, it does provide a fairly clear idea of the priorities of Western governments in dealing with Croatia and other transition countries in the region.

-Conventional Western perceptions of Titos Yugoslavia paint a sad image of political and economic backwardness: instead of democracy, government repression, instead of competitive markets, inefficiency due to a rigid State-controlled economy.
+Conventional Western perceptions of Tito’s Yugoslavia paint a sad image of political and economic backwardness: instead of democracy, government repression; instead of competitive markets, inefficiency due to a rigid State-controlled economy.
 This is an accurate picture to some extent, but one must keep in mind that the country was relatively progressive and decentralized, particularly by Eastern European standards.
-Perhaps, the most unique feature of the Yugoslav communist model was the institution of “self-management” via “worker councils” which provided people with long-term employment and certain participation rights in decisions affecting the future of companies or collectives.
+Perhaps the most unique feature of the Yugoslav communist model was the institution of “self-management” via “worker councils” which provided people with long-term employment and certain participation rights in decisions affecting the future of companies or collectives.
 Even though the communist party had the final say over top appointments and the overall direction of various entities, it did allow for the establishment of these “worker councils.”
 Yugoslav self-management was, in theory at least, akin to democracy—tied to the tenet that basic decisions would be made by the workers who would have to carry out such decisions or be most affected by them.
-Given Yugoslavias “extensive economic liberalizaion and political decentralization,” it is no surprise that many observers expected this socialist country to make a successful transition to democracy and a free-market economy.
+Given Yugoslavia’s “extensive economic liberalizaion and political decentralization,” it is no surprise that many observers expected this socialist country to make a successful transition to democracy and a free-market economy.

 The reality of transition has been much different, primarily due to the bloody war that was imposed on Croatia by Serbian strongman Slobodan Milošević in 1991.
-This resulted in the occupation of one-third of Croatias territory by the Serb army, which ended in 1995 after the Croatian military liberated its territory and established sovereignty over the entire country.
-Despite the military occupation of its territory, Croatia did begin to privatize State owned assets in the early 1990s, a process which was heavily influenced by political calculations and cannot be decribed as “fair and transparent.”
+This resulted in the occupation of one-third of Croatia’s territory by the Serb army, which ended in 1995 after the Croatian military liberated its territory and established sovereignty over the entire country.
+Despite the military occupation of its territory, Croatia did begin to privatize State owned assets in the early 1990s, a process which was heavily influenced by political calculations and cannot be described as “fair and transparent.”
 Some deals, for example, involved State-owned banks which provided special loans to privileged clients who then purchased companies without risking their own capital.
-Clearly, very few people had accumulated their own capital under Communism, but in certain cases it was possible to buy companies with borrowed money and very little risk.
-The consequence is that many of these new owners, who never intended to develop the business, eventually began to sell off the assets to a third party which resulted in massive layoffs in many cases.
+Clearly, very few people had accumulated their own capital under communism, but in certain cases it was possible to buy companies with borrowed money and very little risk.
+The consequence is that many of these new owners, who never intended to develop the business, eventually began to sell off the assets to a third party, which resulted in massive layoffs in many cases.